traingle logo

 After the Competition

-Winners will receive their award by check or bank transfer in two installments.
+Winners will receive their prize by check or bank transfer in two installments.

 Winners will receive the first installment soon after winning.
-Winners will receive the second installment of the award after Product Review Day if they are making sufficient progress on the plan they outlined in their Phase II proposal.
+Eligible winners will receive the second installment of the prize after Product Review Day.

-Winners will present their progress to peers and others in the field during a virtual Product Review Day to get feedback and perspective.
+In Fall 2025, winners will present their progress to peers and other leaders during a virtual Product Review Day.
+This program is an opportunity to gain feedback as winners execute on their proposals.